 Blend up carrot cake into a smoothie.
 Fresh carrots, pineapple, Greek yogurt, flax-seed and a few other ingredients whip up for a deliciously, healthy, vegetarian breakfast full of protein and fiber.

 I’ve gone through so many ups and downs with my weight.
-I had been doing really well this year and doing a decent job keeping my commitment to myself to put myself first.
+This year I had been doing really well and doing a decent job keeping my commitment to myself to put myself first.
 I was making good choices and have lost a few pounds.
-I could feel my fitness level increasing.
+My fitness level is increasing.
 It is a constant battle with my brain.
 It is exhausting to be constantly battling with yourself about whether you are really hungry or not.
 Ugh!
 I had been winning the war more than losing until last week.
 Blah!

 - ½ cup chopped fresh pineapple